taowen/vite-howto/packages/SSR/dev-client-server-together/README.md

 ### missing index.html

 in this configuration, client entry is a js file instead of index.html, we lose the ability to inject html dependencies (such as import css in js to add stylesheet `<link>`).
-In next example, we will bring back index.html
+If we reference css from client-entry.js, the css will be placed in dist/client/style.css as a separate file.